swe-students-fall2025/2-web-app-teamseltzer/README.md

 As a producer of seltzer, I want to see whether people drink more from bottles or cans so I can determine what consumers prefer.

-As a producer of seltzer, I want to track purchases by location so I can see preferences across different regions.
+As a producer of seltzer, I want to track purchases by location so I can see preferences across different areas of the world.

 ## Steps necessary to run the software